dimo414/php-auth/UserManager/README.txt

 INCLUDED FILES
   UserManager.class.php
+  The abstract parent class of both UserManager objects, handles all backend-abstract behavior.
+  XMLUserManager.class.php
+  The XML-backed UserManager, include this file in your code and create an instance of it to use XML.
+  MySQLUserManager.class.php
-  This is the main class, include it in your code and create an instance of it in order to work with the UserManager. users.xml
+  The MySQL-backed UserManager, include this file in your code and create an instance of it to use XML. bitmasker.class.php
-  This empty, template XML file is all set for immediate launch, simply save it somewhere secure and point the UserManager class at it.
+  A bitmap handling utility for storing and working with groups.
   UserManager.Extended.class.php
   This is a class sampling one possible way to extend the UserManager to draw more out of the application. readme.txt